marcusoftnet/tankwars-website/pages/starterkit.md

   ```

 This tank works... but honestly it's pretty stupid.
 It just fires all the time.
 You need to improve the code in `tank.js`-file.
-But test it in a [match](http://www.marcusoft.net/tankwars/pages/match.html) and you'll see how it works.
+But test it in a [match](http://www.marcusoft.net/tankwars/pages/match.html) and you'll see how it stands up to others.

 Better hurry up to make it better.
 We will run matches every 20 minutes.